 We are proud to be a Church of England school and our values are the basis of our excellent relationships with our parents, local infant school and churches.
 Our school is located close to the centre of the city of Ripon in beautiful North Yorkshire.
 We are a large junior school and our numbers change frequently as we have lots of children from military families.

 We are a school that likes to innovate and be at the forefront of educational development and change.
 This includes in our use of technology and anytime anywhere learning.
 All our curriculum materials are suitable for the school community to use on any device and at any time where there is connectivity.
 We have developed our use of SharePoint and Google Classroom, alongside RM Unify to integrate technology into teaching learning and assessment.

-We use the CDS as part of our assessment and reporting cycle.
+We use GL Assessment's Complete Digital Solution (CDS) as part of our assessment and reporting cycle.
 Staff find the information we glean from the range of assessments very informative and this in turn helps to ensure we are meeting the needs of all the children.
 The clear reporting is helpful for parents and it also allows us to review and adapt our approaches as necessary.

 If you would like to know more about our school please visit our school website: www.htjce.co.uk